 Well, our new puppy Rupert Reginald McScruffy is proving popular with the public.
-People stop me in the street to pat him.
+People stop me on the street to pat him.
 Facebook friends love his videos.
-At this rate he’ll be finding himself an agent, getting promo shots done, and forgetting to return my calls.
+At this rate, he’ll be finding himself an agent, getting promo shots done, and forgetting to return my calls.

 Yes, he’s gorgeous.
 But he does have his foibles.
 And one of them can teach us something important.
 When we run to false places of safety we only rob ourselves of God’s best for us.